PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 parameterized policies with parameters :math:`\boldsymbol{\theta}`, and :math:`D` is some distance measure.

-The problem that TRPO needs to solve is finding a suitable update direction and update step so that updating the actor can improve the performance without being too different from the original actor.
-Finally, TRPO rewrites Problem :eq:`ppo-eq-1` as:
+The problem that TRPO aims to solve is to find an appropriate direction and step size for updating the actor in order to improve performance without deviating too far from the original actor.
+To achieve this, TRPO reformulates Problem :eq:`ppo-eq-1` as:

 .. _ppo-eq-2: